| 1 | A southeast Asian forest danger |

-…but the most fantastical feature of this snake is easily its rich blue scales, with lighter electric blue lines running down its flanks.
-This is contrasted by a bright red-orange head, which begins suddenly and sharply, with no gradual tapering in.
+The patterns of this snake begin with a rich blue body, with lighter electric blue lines running down its flanks.
+This contrasts against a bright red-orange head, which begins suddenly and sharply, with no gradual tapering in.
 The tail is also deep red, and begins equally suddenly.
+Its eyes, meanwhile, are black, with round pupils.

-The red-necked keelback relies on frogs, while the golden tree snake eats mountains of Tokay geckos.
-The Malaysian blue coral snake has the rare diet of eating mostly other snakes.
-They’ve been dubbed the “killer of killers” and one of its favourites is the juveniles of the iconic king cobra species.
+The red-necked keelback relies on frogs, while the golden tree snake’s favourite meal is the Tokay gecko.
+The Malaysian blue coral has a different diet, as it specialises in hunting and swallowing fellow snakes.
+This species has been dubbed the “killer of killers”, and one of its favourite meals of all is juveniles of the king cobra.

-Blue coral snakes also eat lizards and frogs if they can get their non-existent hands on them, and they’re mostly a nocturnal species, hunting under cloak of darkness.
-However, they sometimes emerge in early morning after heavy night rains which make their leaf litter dens wet.
-They’re even known to eat their own species, and their hunting relies purely on venom rather than constriction.
+Blue coral snakes also prey on lizards and frogs, mainly as a back-up.
+They’re nocturnal in nature, hunting mainly under a cloak of darkness.
+However, they sometimes emerge early in the morning following nights of heavy rains.
+Blue coral snakes are even known to eat members of their own species, and they rely purely on venom for hunting rather than constriction.

-Blue coral snakes don’t quite have the deadliest venom ever, but they’re more than capable of ending human life.
-The LD50 score is 0.81mg, comparing respectably to the record-holding inland taipan at 0.025mg.
-Most importantly, blue coral venom has a unique feature: instant full bodily paralysis.
+Malaysian blue coral snakes don’t quite have the deadliest venom ever, but they’re more than capable of ending human life.
+The LD50 toxicity score is 0.81mg, comparing respectably to the record-holding inland taipan at 0.025mg, and just edging past the king cobra at 0.9mg.
+Most importantly, blue coral snake venom has a unique feature: instant full bodily paralysis.

-Numerous snake venoms can cause gradual paralysis, preceded by trouble swallowing, trouble walking, and trouble speaking, but blue coral snake venom can freeze your muscles solid within seconds.
-This is because of their snake heavy diet, which carries a massive risk of being envenomated themselves.
+Numerous snake venoms can cause gradual paralysis, preceded by trouble swallowing, trouble walking, and trouble speaking, but Malaysian blue coral snakes are unique in freezing your muscles solid within seconds.
+This is because of their snake-heavy diet, which carries a massive risk of being envenomated themselves.
 Other snakes can deliver a rapid bite and stand back while their rodent prey staggers around and slowly dies, but the blue coral snake needs to disable its prey instantly, particularly if it’s a venomous cobra.

 This instant paralysis is found elsewhere in the animal kingdom, such as in the underwater cone snail, which needs to disable fast, nimble fish.
 But in snakes, it’s almost unheard of.